neicnordic/ganeti-os-nocloud/README.md

     as belonging to URLs include `http`, `https`, `ftp`, `sftp`, `tftp`, and `scp`.

+An example `user-data/default.yml` for Ubuntu can be found in `examples/ubuntu`.

 ### `dns_nameservers` and `dns_search`

 Comma-separated lists of name servers and domains to search.
 These are added